sasankamouliveleti/Homework1_LogFileGenerator_CS441_Fall2022/README.md

 <li>When executing any command related to hadoop make sure all the daemons are running.</li>
 </ul>

 <p style="font-size: 16px">I have implemented Map Reduce Jobs on top of <a href="https://github.com/0x1DOCD00D/CS441_Fall2022/tree/main/LogFileGenerator" target="_blank">LogFileGenerator Project</a> provided by Prof. Mark Grechanik.
-The output of LogFile Generator will be the input of Map Reduce Jobs.</p>
+The log file of LogFile Generator will be the input of Map Reduce Jobs.</p>

 <h3>Steps to follow to make this project run:</h3>
 <ol>